If you are starting out as a personal trainer, you will most likely have seniors as initial clients.

 It involves changes to a trainers’ personal training style.
 This is because training sessions are different for senior fitness.

-Seniors keep their bodies active and fit through exercises.
+Seniors keep their bodies active and fit through exercise.
 Doing light to moderate physical activities helps them maintain strength and mobility.

 Being a personal trainer for seniors can be very gratifying.
 However, there are a few reminders and best practices to keep in mind.